zolbooo/nicessr/README.md

 export default Home;
 ```

-**Warning**: currenly, all `serverSideFunctions` function exports are removed from client-side bundles.

 ### Compilator

 There are extra babel plugins ran on builds (check `src/compiler/babel/`):

-- `strip-css-on-client`: Removes `css` tagged template literals on client bundle
-- `strip-get-initial-props`: Removes `getInitialProps` exported functions from **all** module on client bundle
-- `strip-server-side-functions`: Similarly to `strip-get-initial-props`, removes all serverSideFunction exported functions
 - `strip-dev-code`: Removes `if (process.env.NODE_ENV === 'development')` statements on production bundle (both SSR and client bundles)

 ## Contributing